Chrysin supplement benefit, 500 mg

 Is it true that the use of chrysin maximizes lean body composition?

-We have seen no human studies that confirm this claim.
+We have seen no human studies that confirm this claim that it improves lean body composition.